 We kindly suggest the International Air Transport Association (IATA), the global trade association for the airline industry, to disclose gender gap statistics based on actual figures consolidated from its 240 member airlines.

 In the meantime, we encourage you, dear reader, to contribute to the wiki if you can find an alternative and reliable piece of statistics.
-You can do your own analysis too: we’ve disclosed the full data used in this study; we’ve opened a free Gender API and Gender Guesser CSV tool which extracts gender from names; and to make it usable by everyone, we’ve built an extension for RapidMiner, a leading open source data mining and predictive analytics software.
+You can do your own analysis too: we’ve disclosed the full data used in this study; we’ve opened a free Gender API and Gender Guesser CSV tool which extracts gender from names; and to make it usable by everyone, we’ve built an open source toolkit for gender-enabling some of the leading data mining tools (PowerBI, RapidMiner, …)

 So you can run your own gender gap analysis, where and when it matters to you!